Nightingaling/Python-Programming-An-Introduction-to-Computer-Science-Third-Edition/Chapter 13 Exercises (Answers) /Discussion.md

 `['foo', 'ofo', 'oof', 'foo', 'ofo', 'oof']`

 **Explanation:**
 Standard anagram algorithms that generate permutations by position will produce duplicates if the input letters aren't unique.
+The algorithm generates six permutations but only three unique anagrams.

 ---